osbridge/openconferenceware/README.md

         $ bin/rails generate open_conference_ware:install /ocw

-7. Edit `config/initializers/01_open_conference_ware.rb` to configure OCW's settings.
-You'll find comments there explaining the available options.
+7. Edit `config/initializers/01_open_conference_ware.rb` and `config/secrets.yml` to configure OCW's settings.
+You'll find comments in these files explaining the available options.

+8. All of these newly-generated files, _except config/secrets.yml_, should be added to your version control system.
+If you're using git, you may want to add `config/secrets.yml` to your `.gitignore`, to ensure it doesn't get shared accidentally.

-8. At this point, you should be able to fire up a server and see OpenConferenceWare at [http://localhost:3000](http://localhost:3000)
+9. At this point, you should be able to fire up a server and see OpenConferenceWare at [http://localhost:3000](http://localhost:3000)

         $ bin/rails server